Day Six, one to truly remember

 Another planet

-Heading back down the 862 to pick up the Ring Road, we’ve still got more to see.
+Heading back down the 862 to pick up Iceland's Ring Road, we’ve still got more to see.
 Our next stop is Námafjall Hverir a geothermal area.
 I love these places; as they are so different, you really feel like you could be on Mars.

 Although, the sulfur smell I could do without, but I suppose that just adds to the unusual environment.